-Each page on the internet has a unique that allows it to be discovered on the internet.
+Each page on the internet has a unique URL that allows it to be discovered on the internet.
 This is the address that you see at the top of the webpage you are on.
 It often starts with the letters http or https.

-Write down or copy the whole of the address.
+Write down or copy the entire address.
 Make sure you get the full address, even if it looks like a random jumble of letters and numbers.
-Lets say for example you are using a website called “funnysocialmediasite.com” and you find something upsetting at a page with this address;
+Lets say for example you are using a website called “funnysocialmediasite.com” and you find something upsetting at a page with this address:

 It is not enough to record that the page was at “www.funnysocialmediasite.com” you must record the entire address.
 Right down to the end (…fgtyukl).

 Keep a copy of emails